 The collection ranges from a 1920s Drawing Room of a New York Town House, to Modern American Landscapes, Mexican Modernism; South Asian Art; Korean Ceramics, Ink Painting and Calligraphy; to Masters of American Craft and American still life painting.
 Across the street, the refurbished landmark Art Deco Perleman Building houses 30,000 items in Costumes and Textiles; 150,000 Prints, Drawings, and Photographs; Modern and Contemporary Design exhibitions; and other temporary exhibitions.

-Owned by the City, the nearby Rodin Museum and two furnished colonial houses in Fairmount Park, are administered by the Philadelphia Museum of Art.
+Owned by the City, the nearby Rodin Museum (see separate listing)and two furnished colonial houses in Fairmount Park, are administered by the Philadelphia Museum of Art.

 Whether you go or not, Philadelphia Museum of Art: Handbook of the Collections, is the essential guide to the encyclopedic collections of the Philadelphia Museum of Art.
 Divided into four sections—Asia, Europe, the Americas, and Contemporary—the handbook features more than 500 masterpieces from the museum’s world-renowned holdings, each handsomely illustrated in color and accompanied by a brief text written by the museum’s curators.
 Each section integrates a wide variety of media, including paintings, works on paper, sculptures, decorative arts, costumes and textiles, arms and armor, and photography.